Supervised multiway factorization: Special Cases

-The SupCP model specified in Section~\ref{sec:mod} directly extends the SupSVD model \citep{li2016supervised} when $K=1$, i.e., when $\XX$ is a matrix.
-Thus, an alternative strategy is to apply SupSVD to the matricized data $\X^{(1)}$.
+The SupCP model specified in Section~\ref{sec:mod} reduces to traditional factor analysis without supervision ($\B=\mathbf{0}$) and when $K=1$, i.e., when $\XX$ is a matrix.
+More generally, when $K=1$ SupCP reduces to the SupSVD model \citep{li2016supervised}.
+Thus, an alternative strategy of decomposing $\XX$ is to apply SupSVD to the matricized data $\X^{(1)}$.
 However, this strategy is inefficient and therefore less accurate when the data have multi-linear structure, as shown in Sections~\ref{sims} and~\ref{app}; moreover, the patterns within each mode ($\V_k$) that are provided by a multiway factorization framework are often useful to interpret.
 Lastly, the identifiability results in Section~\ref{ident} are not applicable to matrices; the SupSVD model requires additional restrictions of orthogonality and diagonal covariance for identifiability.

 Without the presence of covariates $\Y$, SupCP reduces to a probabilistic CP factorization in which factors for the first mode (samples) are considered random.
 The EM algorithm in Section~\ref{est} fits such a model when $\Y=\mathbf{0}$.
 To our knowledge this particular unsupervised model and estimation approach, which provides a generative model for the sampled mode, is novel.
 Related maximum-likelihood based CP factorizations have been proposed by \cite{mayekawa1987maximum} and \cite{vega2003maximum}, and there is a large body of work on Bayesian models for the CP and other multiway factorizations (see, e.g., \cite{hoff2011separable} and \cite{zhou2015bayesian}).